Menu

 The right to food is a recognized human right.
 States have adopted the right to food in their constitutions and laws.
 It is a protected right in 101 countries.
 The right can be expressed explicitly, as in Kenya.

-Article 43 of Kenya’s constitution: ‘right to be free from hunger and have adequate food of acceptable quality’.
+Article 43 of the Constitution of Kenya: ‘right to be free from hunger and have adequate food of acceptable quality’.

 The right to food is commonly violated where people suffer from malnutrition or food insecurity.

 The right to food is justiciable in courts.
-It is sometimes argued that because economic, social, and cultural rights require progressive realization that they are difficult cases to win.
-However progressive realization does not mean governments don’t have to do anything.
+It is sometimes argued that because economic, social, and cultural rights require progressive realisation that they are difficult cases to win.
+However progressive realisation does not mean governments don’t have to do anything.
 It requires specific steps to be taken.

 The right to food overlaps with the right to a healthy environment.
 There is a need to have sufficient fish stocks, and a healthy ecosystem to have access to food.
 However, peoples’ right to food can be met without guaranteeing a right to a healthy environment.
 For example, the use of pesticides that damage the environment can ensure the availability of food.